yjs/y-redis/README.md

 ### Components

-The y-redis **server component** (`/bin/server.js`) is responsible for accepting websocket-connections and distributing the updates on redis.
+The y-redis **server component** (`/bin/server.js`) is responsible for accepting websocket-connections and distributing the updates via redis.

 The separate y-redis **worker component** (`/bin/worker.js`) is responsible for extracting data from the redis cache to a persistent database like S3 or